svn2github/cytoscape/cytoscape/trunk/README.txt

 	mvn install

+	Note: If this does not work from within Eclipse, you can run on command line
+	Note: you may need to bump up your memory allocation: export MAVEN_OPTS=-Xmx1024m

+ b. skip tests and javadocs for quick-and-dirty builds:

+	mvn install -Dmaven.javadoc.skip=true -Dmaven.test.skip=true

+ c. take advantage of multiple threads/cores:

+	mvn -T 4  (4 threads)
+	mvn -T 1C (1 thread per core)

 3. To run cytoscape (assuming you've run mvn install):
  a. you'll find the normal cytoscape distribution directory here: